💥 Great fun and accessible to all! 💥

 You don't need any prior experience.

-We have wetsuits sized from Junior 8 to adult XXL.
-You can view a size chart here.
+We have wetsuit sizes that range from Junior 8 to Adult XXL.
+You can view these sizes here.

 A kit list follows.
 We will provide you with good quality wetsuits, windproof 'cags', buoyancy aids, helmets and harnesses.